Prince Gong

 Yixin (11 January 1833 – 29 May 1898), better known in English as Prince Gong or Kung, was an imperial prince of the Aisin Gioro clan and an important statesman of the Manchu-led Qing dynasty in China.
 He was a regent of the empire from 1861 to 1865 and wielded great influence at other times as well.
 He was one of the twelve iron cap princes of the Qing Dynasty.

 Yixin was a man of great talent, excelling in both literature and martial skills, and was among the most capable members of the imperial family.
 However, he was never favored by his father, the Daoguang Emperor, to succeed to the throne, which meant he spent his life in the role of a political aide rather than a ruler.
 In 1860, during the Second Opium War, when the British and French forces invaded Beijing, Yixin was entrusted with negotiating peace and signed the Treaty of Beijing on behalf of the Qing court.
 In 1861, after the death of his elder brother, the Xianfeng Emperor, Yixin, in collaboration with Empress Dowager Cixi, launched the Xinyou Coup, seizing power from the eight regents appointed in the late emperor's will.
 He and Empress Dowager Cixi jointly took charge of the state affairs.
 In 1881, after the death of his supporter, Empress Dowager Ci'an, Yixin's position began to weaken.
 In 1884, Cixi removed him from all his positions, forcing him into political retirement.
 In 1894, during the First Sino-Japanese War, Yixin was called back into service, and he died four years later in 1898.

 Yixin was an important figure and leader of the Self-Strengthening Movement during the late Qing period.
-He supported figures like Zhang Zidong, Li Hongzhang, and Zeng Guofan in their efforts to modernize military industries, procure advanced weaponry, and promote the development of modern military infrastructure.
+He supported figures like Zhang Zhidong, Li Hongzhang, and Zeng Guofan in their efforts to modernize military industries, procure advanced weaponry, and promote the development of modern military infrastructure.
 He also helped establish the Zongli Yamen, which was responsible for foreign affairs, and set up Chinese embassies abroad.
 His diplomatic and modernization efforts gained the recognition of foreign powers.
 Yixin played a significant role in resolving the crises of the Second Opium War and the Taiping Rebellion, and he actively promoted modernization, which led to a brief period of political stability and revitalization for the Qing government.
 However, his considerable influence and abilities often made him a target of the ruling elites and conservatives, leading to repeated conflicts with Emperor Xianfeng, Emperor Tongzhi, and Empress Dowager Cixi.
 As a result, his political career was marked by a series of ups and downs, ultimately ending with his complete dismissal.

 Yixin's tomb is located in Changping District, Beijing.
 After his death, the title of Prince Gong was passed on to his eldest grandson, Puwei.